raman0712/Task1-TechnoCourses/Aastha Khandelwal/README.md

 Hobbies: Reading books, playing basketball or badminton, swimming, photography, listening to music, random timepass (I am quite pro at that)

 Languages I am good at: Hindi, English , C++ and C .
-But if you ask me a question i will forget everything i know :).